Preview Feature — Apps is currently in the preview phase. Functionality and API can still

 Permissions

-| Permission | Description | Default Roles |
+| Permission | Description | Standard Roles |

 |---|

-readApps | View and run apps | Admin, Agent |
+readApps | View and run Apps | Admin, Agent |

-appCreator | Create, edit, and preview apps | Admin |
+appCreator | Create, edit and preview Apps | Admin |

-manageApps | Import and delete apps | Admin |
+manageApps | Import and delete Apps | Admin |

 Examples

-Dashboard with Contract Data
+Dashboard with Contract data

 import importlib.util, os, json, sys